Runners and riders: Who will seek to replace Rishi Sunak as Tory leader?

 – Victoria Atkins

-The former health secretary left the door open for a leadership bid in the run-up to the general election.
+The former health secretary had previously left the door open for a leadership bid in the run-up to the General Election.

-Ms Atkins, who held her Louth and Horncastle seat with a reduced majority, has been discussed as a contender from the more moderate wing of the party.
+Ms Atkins, who held her Louth and Horncastle seat with a reduced majority, had been discussed as a contender from the more moderate wing of the party.

 She was reportedly talked up by former deputy prime minister Oliver Dowden, in a leaked recording from December, as a “star” capable of leading the Tories.